 - Confidentiality (Please see the Confidentiality Subheading under Investigator then Consent)

 For applicable clinical trials the following statement is required:

 A description of this clinical trial will be available on http://www.ClinicalTrials.gov , as required by U.S. Law.
 This Web site will not include information that can identify you.
 At most, the Web site will include a summary of the results.
 You can search this Web site at any time.

 Compensation is provided for time, effort, and reimbursement of transportation costs.
 The total possible compensation should be clearly stated.

-For compensation of more than $600 the following paragraph is necessary:
+For compensation of $600 or more the following paragraph is necessary:

 We are required by law to report your earnings to the IRS.
 Therefore, your Social Security Number and amount earned will be reported, and you will receive the appropriate IRS form at the end of the year in which you were paid.
 Please note that payment for this study may affect your eligibility for Medicaid and other city and state support services.
 No information about which study you participated in will be provided to the IRS.